 - (1) Site 3PU144 is a well uncovered during the construction of I-630.
-This site is under I-630 and therefore no longer present. - (2) Site 3PU415 is a very low density lithic scatter located within the US Highway 67 (Hwy.
+This site is under I-630 and therefore no longer present.
+(2) Site 3PU415 is a very low density lithic scatter located within the US Highway. - (2) Site 3PU415 is a very low density lithic scatter located within the US Highway 67 (Hwy.
 67)/I-40 interchange.
 The site was revisited during this evaluation in 2014 and a few lithics were found on the surface.
 Half of the site was destroyed during the construction of the ramp to I-40.
 The site will need to be shovel tested within the remaining portion and a site revisit form will need to be filled out.